This delicious no-bake Mango Cheesecake is an awesome dessert to beat the summer heat! So soft and creamy, it’s perfect for my vegetarian friends!

 If you want to go all the way, this is how!

 Start by heating water on the stove and then turn it off.
-Stir in the gelatin sheets after taking it off the heat, and when melted add the powdered sugar and mango pulp.
+Stir in the gelatin after taking it off the heat, and when melted add the powdered sugar and mango pulp.

 Using a tablespoon as shown below, pour the mango pulp mixture onto the top of the cheesecake and form a layer about half an inch thick.
 You now have a good-looking mango glaze topping.
 We use the tablespoon so that the mango-gelatin layer doesn’t dig holes in the cheesecake.
 If you’re fine with holes, caves, or caverns, then skip the spoon!